 At the BMW Group, artificial intelligence is not just found in vehicles, where the BMW Intelligent Personal Assistant, for example, responds to the call “Hey BMW” and operates key functions from classic navigation to extended digital services by voice control; it is also found in production systems, where it combines with digital solutions to ensure maximum efficiency and quality.

 BMW Group plants also set standards in sustainability.
 Since 2006 energy consumption in vehicle production has fallen by over 40 percent per car produced.
 Waste and CO2 emissions are down by more than 70 percent.
-And from 2021 the home of the BMW 3 Series, 4 Series and i4 will be powered purely by green energy as well, just like all other BMW Group plants around the world.
+And from 2021 the home of the BMW 3 Series, 4 Series and i4 will be powered with a high degree by green energy as well, just like all other BMW Group plants around the world.
 The high-tech paint line at Plant Munich is one of the most resource-efficient in the world, and the roof is a luscious green for a very good reason: specially planted moss on the rooftop helps to protect the climate.
 The roof is also home to several bee colonies.

 THE BMW GROUP SETS STANDARDS IN SUSTAINABILITY.